newville/wxmplot/doc/overview.rst

 User Interaction and Configuring Image and Contour displays
 ===============================================================

-As with the 2D Line Plot, clicking anywhere on the image will show the x, y, and intensity values in the status bar.
+As with the 2D line plots, clicking anywhere on the image will show the x, y, and intensity values in the status bar.
 If arrays for `x` and `y` values have been passed in, both the indices and `x` and `y` values for the pixel selected will be displayed.
-Also as with the 2D Line Plot, clicking and dragging will zoom in on a portion of the image, a process that can be repeated indefinitely.
+Similarly, clicking and dragging will zoom in on a portion of the image, a process that can be repeated indefinitely.

 From the Image or Contour panel, a few display customizations are immediately available.
 On the left hand side of the frame, there are a few